-This document provides guidance to member dentist about how to engage in social medial while continuing to meet relevant legal and professional obligations.
+This document provides guidance to dentists about how to engage in social media while continuing to meet relevant legal and professional obligations.
 This document is not a policy, nor does it establish any new expectations for dentists that are unique to social media.
 Rather, this document clarifies how existing professional expectations can be met in the social media sphere.